neilm-fourjs/gbc_app/README.md

 *Disclaimer - It's a demo! - it's not fully functional and purely example code!*

+NOTE: This was written using the EAP3 vesion of Genero 3.20 - I will updating it for newer releases as and when I can.

+NOTE: The GBC customization was done using the 1.00.53 release.

 ## Folders
 * Screenshots : The screenshots for this README